The Essential Guide to Getting Help with your Alcohol and Drug Use.

 When your washing machine breaks what do you do?
 You call a specialist washing machine man who can come and fix it because that’s his job.
 When your roof is leaking what do you do?
 You get a roofer in because that is his job.
 Now I know there are some people out there that will say they watch a YouTube video and do it themselves and for some that’s ok.
 The majority of people will need to see a specialist.

-Find the specialist to help you fix your problem.
+Find the specialist to help you fix your problem, they can guide and support you on how to stop drinking.
 They have been trained, they know what they are doing.
 Make sure they have fixed their own problems first.
 An important point.

 When learning from someone there are a few things I would like you to watch out for.
 Has that person been through it?
 Given up drinking?
 Stopped taking drugs?
 Are they trained?
 Who have they worked with?
 What’s their specialism?
 I am sure there are great workers out there that haven’t been through some sort of addiction, and that doesn’t mean they won’t be great or they don’t have something to say.
 There is also people that have written books sharing their own journey but have no training or experience of working with others, that will have valid things to say.
-For me personally I want to learn from people that walk their talk.
+For me personally I want to learn from people that walk their talk, who have been through it and know how to stop drinking or taking drugs.

 Any questions please ask.